mintoolkit/mint/README.md

 In the interactive CLI prompt mode you must specify the target image using the `--target` flag while in the traditional CLI mode you can use the `--target` flag or you can specify the target image as the last value in the command.

-### `BUILD` COMMAND OPTIONS
+### `SLIM` COMMAND OPTIONS

 - `--target` - Target container image (name or ID).
 It's an alternative way to provide the target information.
-The standard way to provide the target information is by putting as the last value in the `build` command CLI call.
+The standard way to provide the target information is by putting the target image reference as the last value in the `slim` (aka `build`) command CLI call.
-- `--pull` - Try pulling target if it's not available locally (default: false).
+- `--pull` - Try pulling target if it's not available locally (default: true).
 - `--docker-config-path` - Set the docker config path used to fetch registry credentials (used with the `--pull` flag).
 - `--registry-account` - Account to be used when pulling images from private registries (used with the `--pull` flag).
 - `--registry-secret` - Account secret to be used when pulling images from private registries (used with the `--pull` and `--registry-account` flags).